jmanywhere/solidity101/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Caveats
+Although we are using NextJs App Router, the components are all rendered on the client side.
+Eventually I hope to get rid of hydration errors, but it's a good start for now.

+The course is given in Spanish and hence the actual content of the page is in spanish.